 You deal with rejection by a critic by not reacting to their opinion.

 A lot of criticisms are totally unfair but you have to live with them.
-In my case, not everyone likes animals, nor black and white pictures, and not even realism for that matter.
+In my case, not everyone likes animals, black-and-white pictures, and even realism for that matter.

 “Might as well just take a photograph”